 I give away the digital version of my books on my website.
 This is for you to read and enjoy them.
-If you like them, please consider supporting me.
-It can be something as simple as sending me a quick email or contact me onsocial networks.
-Feedback is sometimes the only payment I get.
-If you want to do more, consider reviewing my books or becoming a patron.
+If you like them, please consider supporting me by becoming a patron, review it, or just telling me you enjoyed it.
+You can contact me on many social networks networks.